PeterCamilleri/CX16/docs/thoughts.md

 contained in a single source file.
 If the program got big, that single source file got big too.
 In fact it got HUGE.
-Keeping ideas and concepts clear was tricky, especially since comments ("rem" statements) consumed precious memory space.
+Keeping ideas and concepts clear was tricky, especially since comments ("rem" statements) consumed precious memory space and processor cycles.
 Sharing code was difficult as code libraries had to be "pasted" into programs manually and integrated somehow.
-As a result, code libraries were rare beyond routines stored in system ROM that were application accessible.
+As a result, code libraries were rare.

 Later languages included a linker to bring code from multiple sources and libraries together.
 Languages included features to export and import various